Ralph Workflow vs Continue: IDE Assistant vs Autonomous Coding Loop

 Continue helps you code faster in your editor.
 Ralph Workflow is designed for when you want to step back from the keyboard entirely and trust the result when you return.

 The gap Ralph Workflow is trying to close: AI coding tools are good at seeming done.
-The question is whether what you get back is actually finished code you can review and merge, or just a confident transcript that still needs work.
+The question is whether what you get back is actually runnable, tested software you can compile and test against your spec, or just a confident transcript that still needs work.

 Try Ralph Workflow